P.O.Box 4442-1000

 †José Elias Sanchez, Honduras

-†Glen Taggart, USABOARD OF TRUSTEES
+†Glen Taggart, USA

 Randi Yoder, Vice President, MN, USA